javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 Rules for omitted settings:

 - If there is no 3rd argument in the `open` call, or it is empty, then the default window parameters are used.
-- If there is a string of params, but some yes/no features are omitted, then the omitted features are disabled, if the browser allows that.
+- If there is a string of params, but some `yes/no` features are omitted, then the omitted features assumed to have `no` value.
 So if you specify params, make sure you explicitly set all required features to yes.
 - If there is no `left/top` in params, then the browser tries to open a new window near the last opened window.
 - If there is no `width/height`, then the new window will be the same size as the last opened.